JoshuaXekhai/JS-Assessment/README.md

 ## Overview

 Create a website using HTML, CSS, and JavaScript to showcase your skills, interests, and projects.
 Utilize any preferred framework, library, or tool for design and functionality.
-Additionally, implement a JavaScript script in the head tag to retrieve visitor information (country, device type, and region) and send it as a JSON object to the specified API endpoint.
+Additionally, implement a JavaScript script in the head tag to retrieve visitor information (country, device type, and browser) and send it as a JSON object to the specified API endpoint.

 ## Requirements